mohamedboubaker/GPS-Tracker/README.md

-<b> The detailed documentation of this project has been shifted to a newly created blog post below </b>
+The detailed documentation of this project has been moved to a <b><a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">blog post</a></b>  in <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a>

+Quicklinks:
 - <b><a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a></b>
 - <b><a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a></b>